paulohenriquevn/aws-solutions-architect/README.md

 ### Question #223

 **Texto original:**
-A company has deployed a Java Spring Boot application as a pod that runs on Amazon Elastic Kubernetes Service (Amazon EKS) in private subnets.
-The application needs to write data to an Amazon DynamoDB table.
-A solutions architect must ensure that the application can interact with the DynamoDB table without exposing traffic to the internet.
-Which combination of steps should the solutions architect take to accomplish this goal?
-(Choose two.)
-A. Attach an IAM role that has sufficient privileges to the EKS pod.
-B. Attach an IAM user that has sufficient privileges to the EKS pod.
-C. Allow outbound connectivity to the DynamoDB table through the private subnets’ network ACLs.
-D. Create a VPC endpoint for DynamoDB.
-E. Embed the access keys in the Java Spring Boot code.

-**Tradução:**
 Uma empresa implantou um aplicativo Java Spring Boot como um pod que é executado no Amazon Elastic Kubernetes Service (Amazon EKS) em sub-redes privadas.
 O aplicativo precisa gravar dados em uma tabela Amazon DynamoDB.
 Um arquiteto de soluções deve garantir que o aplicativo possa interagir com a tabela DynamoDB sem expor o tráfego à internet.
 Quais combinações de etapas o arquiteto de soluções deve realizar para alcançar esse objetivo?
 (Escolha duas.)
 A. Anexar uma função IAM com privilégios suficientes ao pod do EKS.